TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         Enables cached pages to be indexed.
+         Enables cached pages to be indexed. *Automatically enabled when EXT:indexed_search is enabled.*